Rapps Covered Bridge (1866)

 Note – I did use Photoshop to make this read a little bit better…

-From the Parking lot, I crossed the street, and setup to for this shoot.
+From the Parking lot, I crossed the street, and setup to for this traditional long side shoot of the bridge.

 Rapps Covered Bridge (Exterior Long View) 016